 Browse our recipes to find the best bento fillers for hanami.
 If you don’t want to cook from scratch you can always buy ready made snacks, garnish them and arrange them the way you like in your bento.
 We have a wide range of nori seaweed cutters, decorating pens for sauces and face shape cutters that will liven up your bento box for spring.

-How will you style your bento box for Hanami?
+How will you style your bento box for hanami?
 Let us know in the comments below.
-Find out more about the art of Japanese bento by visiting our How To Make Bento page.
+You can also find out more about the art of Japanese bento by visiting our How To Make Bento page.